-Join the Center for Migration Studies (CMS) for an all-day event honoring the legacy of Juan P. Osuna, an exemplary public servant, lawyer, scholar and friend.
+The Center for Migration Studies (CMS) hosted all-day event honoring the legacy of Juan P. Osuna, an exemplary public servant, lawyer, scholar and friend.
 As Director of the Executive Office for Immigration Review (EOIR) at the US Department of Justice (DOJ), Juan oversaw the agency that houses the US immigration court system.
 Prior to joining EOIR, he served as Associate Deputy Attorney General at the DOJ.
 He also served as Deputy Assistant Attorney General in DOJ’s Civil Division, where he was in charge of immigration-related civil litigation in the federal courts.
 Juan also served as Chairman of the Board of Immigration Appeals (BIA), the highest administrative tribunal on immigration law in the United States.
 Prior to his government service, Juan worked as a highly respected editor and partnered with a variety of agencies in the immigration community on many important projects.

 9:00AM – 9:45AM